Insurance Rates After Speeding Ticket: How Much Will Your Premium Increase?

 See if you qualify for a lower rate in less than 2 minutes

-Whether you've just received your first ticket or you're dealing with multiple violations, you'll learn what to expect from your insurer, how long the impact lasts, and — most importantly — what steps you can take right now to keep your rates as low as possible.
+Whether you've just received your first ticket or you're dealing with multiple violations, this guide breaks down exactly what to expect from your insurer, how long the impact lasts by state, and — most importantly — what steps you can take right now to keep your rates as low as possible.

 Key Pinch Points

-• Speeding tickets affect insurance rates for 3 to 5 years
+• Speeding tickets affect insurance rates for 3 to 5 years in most states

 Compare Car Insurance Rates in Ohio